When we moved to Arizona and suddenly didn’t have plans to move in 6-12 months, I started getting into houseplants.

 Most of my plants are from Home Depot or Lowe’s.
 I love that they have a twelve month guarantee so if your plant dies within a year for ANY reason, they’ll give you a full refund.
 Their selection is always changing, so sometimes they have fantastic plants and sometimes it’s just the same old boring things.

 Walmart also has surprisingly good plant deals and I try to keep an eye out whenever I go to a big Walmart.
-I bought my fiddle leaf fig (which was about 5 feet tall!) at Walmart last fall for $30 and a year later it’s going strong and has grown about 18 inches, plus I’ve propagated some of the clippings for new mini fiddle leaf figs.
+I bought my original fiddle leaf fig (which was about 5 feet tall!) at Walmart $30.

 IKEA is also a good place to grab some live plants.
-My snake plant on my bedside table is from IKEA last year and all three of my Pothos plants were ones I picked up there.
+All of my Pothos plants were ones I picked up there.

-I’ve ordered all of my succulents through a subscription and they’ve grown so much in the past 9 months sitting in my office window.
+I’ve ordered all of my succulents through a subscription and they grew a lot sitting in my office window in our old house.
 It’s so fun for these teeny baby succulents to show up in your mailbox and then really take off.

 And of course, if you can, a local nursery is the best place to buy plants.
 My personal favorite is Sun River Gardens – they have a huge variety of plants and pots (plus a million other cool things) for good prices and I could easily buy up the whole store every time I go.